SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Related work

 Transformers are widely used for image restoration in the supervised setting~\cite{swinir,wang2022uformer,zamir2022restormer}, but rarely for self-supervised denoising.
-Zhang~\etal proposed a Context-aware Denoise Transformer (CADT)~\cite{zhang2023self} based on SwinIR~\cite{swinir} and Blind2Unblind~\cite{wang2022blind2unblind} masking.
+Zhang~\etal~\cite{zhang2023self} proposed a Context-aware Denoise Transformer (CADT) based on SwinIR~\cite{swinir} and masking scheme of Blind2Unblind~\cite{wang2022blind2unblind}.
 They used Swin Transformer~\cite{swin} blocks in the global branch of the network and trained them with patch embeddings, not pixel embeddings.
 However, they argued that a transformer alone is not suitable for the task and thus complemented it with convolutional local feature extraction.
+CADT used sixteen masked forward passes from Blind2Unblind in both training and inference.
 Liu~\etal~\cite{dnt} built a single-image denoising transformer (DnT) from self-attention blocks interleaved with convolutional layers.
-This architecture was not tested for self-supervised denoising on large datasets.
+This architecture was not tested for self-supervised denoising on larger datasets.